Svetasv logo

 X 3:18-23 The vanity of Jerusalem's women

-The women of Jerusalem had become excessively haughty, immoral and immodest ("flirting, strutting, swaying hips...", "outstretched necks" to attract attention), so God punished them during the Roman attack.
+The women of Jerusalem had become excessively haughty, immoral and immodest ("flirting, strutting, swaying hips...", "outstretched necks" to attract attention), so God punished them through the Roman attack.

 Pivot X: The vanity of Jerusalem's women (3:18-23)